 Practical Legal Training Placements

-The Centre is currently recruiting for Practical Legal Training (PLT) placements.
+The JEC regularly recruits for Practical Legal Training (PLT) placements.
 The placements are unpaid, however reasonable travel costs are reimbursed.

 PLT placements are supervised by a Solicitor within either our strategic litigation team, our Homeless Persons’ Legal Service or our Towards Truth project team.
 PLT placements will have an opportunity to work with lawyers and policy officers across our organisation.